jamwalaman/gatsby-ajdesign-portfolio/content/portfolio/south-dunedin-community-network/index.md

 ---
 title: South Dunedin Community Network
 date: 2024-05-06T12:25:00.000Z
-description: The South Dunedin Community Network connects people across the wider South Dunedin area to strengthen communities and help people use their voice to create a vibrant, resilient community and a safe future together
+description: Connects people across the wider South Dunedin area to strengthen communities and help people use their voice to create a vibrant, resilient community and a safe future together
 featuredimg: web-sdcn03.jpg
 template: portfolio
 featured: true